LockeLamora/lockelamora.github.io/_posts/2021-10-25-noaa-weather-sats.md

 I'll keep trying and see if I can get a pass that's both during and day and relatively uncloudy, but my collection of amazing cloud photography is looking promising!

+There are after-effects you can apply such as fake colourisation, but that's pretty ropey in my opinion, and a lot of effort to add obvious fakeness to a genuine image you've just grabbed off a satellite so I prefer mine in the native black and white.

 I think this first is my favourite so far (Click to enlarge then you can zoom in)

 [<img src="../images/noaa-weather-sats/3.png"